ethanrwilson1998/expressive-shapes/README.md

 To get started:

-- Download this repo
+- Download this repo via git (or by downloading the project .zip)
 > git clone [repo]
-- Install pyqt5
+- Install pyqt5 (this can take a few minutes)
 > pip install pyqt5
 - Replace the template code in *https://github.com/ethanrwilson1998/expressive-shapes/shapes.py*